 Plastic Coated Tubes

 Recycling plastic coated & shattershield lamps still involves crushing the glass.
 Usually the end result is crushed glass in a flattened tube.
-With the Balcan Shattershield recycler glass & plastic are eaisly separated.
+With the Balcan Raptor Shattershield Processor, glass & plastic are eaisly separated.

 Safe & Cost effective solution